Best Times to Visit Córdoba, Argentina

 Remis (Private Car Service)

-Remises are readily available throughout Córdoba and offer door-to-door service.
-They are a convenient option for traveling between distant locations or late at night when public transport is limited.
-You can hail them on the street or pre-book through an app.
+Remises are readily available throughout Córdoba.
+They are a convenient option for door-to-door transport, especially useful for reaching areas not well-served by public transport or for late-night travel.
+You can hail them on the street or pre-book through apps.

 Colectivos (Minibuses)

 Colectivos are Córdoba's ubiquitous minibus system, offering extensive coverage across the city and surrounding areas.
-They are an affordable and efficient way to get around, but routes can be confusing for first-timers.
+They are affordable and frequent, but can get crowded during peak hours.

 Taxi